michael2012z/BitBible/markdown/KJV/files/Exod.md

 37. The pure candlestick, with the lamps thereof, even with the lamps to be set in order, and all the vessels thereof, and the oil for light,

-38. And the golden altar, and the anointing oil, and the sweet incense, and the hanging for the tabernacle door,the sweet…: Heb. the incense of sweet spices
+38. And the golden altar, and the anointing oil, and the sweet incense, and the hanging for the tabernacle door,

 39. The brasen altar, and his grate of brass, his staves, and all his vessels, the laver and his foot,